Spider-Man: No Way Home: Theatrical

-Spider-Man: No Way Home had its world premiere at Fox Village Theatre in Hollywood, Los Angeles, on December 13, 2021.
-The film was released in the United Kingdom and Ireland on December 15, and in the United States on December 17, where it opened in 4,325 theaters including in RealD 3D and IMAX and other premium large formats.
-It was previously set for release on July 16, 2021, but was pushed back to November 5, before it was further pushed back to the December 2021 date due to the COVID-19 pandemic.
+Spider-Man: No Way Home had its world premiere at Fox Village Theater in Westwood, Los Angeles, on December 13, 2021.
+The film was released in the United Kingdom and Ireland on December 15, and in the United States on December 17, where it opened in 4,325 theaters, including in RealD 3D, IMAX, and other premium large formats.
+It was initially set for release on July 16, 2021, but was pushed back to November 5, before it was further pushed back to the December 2021 date due to the COVID-19 pandemic.
 It is part of Phase Four of the MCU.

 In August 2021, Sony and CJ 4DPlex announced a deal to release 15 of Sony's films over three years in the ScreenX format, including No Way Home.
-In November 2021, the film was reported to be getting a theatrical release in China, making it the first Phase Four film to do so as Black Widow, Shang-Chi and the Legend of the Ten Rings, and Eternals were not released in the country, though as of February 2022, there had been no release date, in part because of diplomatic tensions between the country and the United States, which stemmed in part from the U.S. diplomatic boycott of the 2022 Beijing Winter Olympics.
-In May 2022, Chinese authorities had reportedly requested for the Statue of Liberty to be removed from the film for it to be released in the country, but Sony refused.
+In November 2021, the film was reported to be getting a theatrical release in China, making it the first Phase Four film to do so as Black Widow, Shang-Chi and the Legend of the Ten Rings, and Eternals were not released in the country, though by February 2022, there had been no release date, in part because of diplomatic tensions between the country and the United States, which stemmed in part from the U.S. diplomatic boycott of the 2022 Beijing Winter Olympics.
+Chinese authorities requested for the Statue of Liberty to be removed from the film for it to be released in the country, but Sony refused.

 In March 2024, Sony announced that all of their live-action Spider-Man films would be re-released in theaters as part of Columbia Pictures' 100th anniversary celebration.
 Spider-Man: No Way Home was re-released on June 3, 2024.